UCHEENNY/TRACE-THE-TREAT/README.md

 - Realized how much sensitive data can be exposed over unencrypted channels (e.g., HTTP)

 - Saw how attackers could potentially sniff credentials or session data on unsecured networks

+- 🤝 Contributions
+I am open to feedback, collaborations, and shared learning.
+If you're also pivoting into cybersecurity, let's connect and support each other.

+📬 Contact
+www.linkedin.com/in/abiodun-uche • abioduneniola24@gmail.com •